UNESCO Chair on Peace and Citizenship (ABUAD)

 About the Chair

-The UNESCO Chair on Peace and Citizenship (2020), Afe Babalola University, Ado-Ekiti (ABUAD) (1392), UCPC ABUAD, for short was established in Afe Babalola University, Ado-Ekiti (ABUAD) in February 2020 by the signing of the Agreement UNESCO, represented by its Director-General, Ms Audrey Azoulay and ABUAD, represented by its Acting Vice Chancellor, Professor Elisabeta Smaranda Olarinde.
+The UNESCO Chair on Peace and Citizenship (2020), Afe Babalola University, Ado-Ekiti (ABUAD) (1392), UCPC ABUAD, for short was established in Afe Babalola University, Ado-Ekiti (ABUAD) on the 19th day of February 2020 by the signing of the Agreement.
+UNESCO, represented by its Director-General, Ms Audrey Azoulay and ABUAD, represented by its Acting Vice Chancellor, Professor Elisabeta Smaranda Olarinde.
 The chair is still on in 2021.
 The report is as stated above.

 As spelt out in the Agreement between UNESCO and ABUAD, the purpose of the Chair is to promote an integrated system of research, training, information, documentation and outreach activities on peace and citizenship.
 The Chair will facilitate collaboration between high-level, internationally-recognized researchers and teaching staff of the University and other institutions in Nigeria, as well as elsewhere in Africa, Asia and the Pacific regions, and in other regions of the world.